mrfurkanaydin/mrfurkanaydin/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Software Engineering at University of Beykent.
+- 🎓 &nbsp; I graduated from Beykent University with a degree in Software Engineering.
 - 🌱 &nbsp; Learning more about Web Tecnologies, Mobile App and Artificial Intelligence.
 - ✍️ &nbsp; Blog Writing as hobbies/side hustles and play voleyball.